ScenarioTech/Stage/include/scripts/expression/plugins/README.md

 ### loader/

 Contains loader methods used to attach plugins to templates and effects.
+Not surprisingly, these two loader types are collected in directories named **template/** and **effect/**.

 ### template/